Wanderer0074348/ArsiDet/README.md

 1. Ensure your webcam is connected and functioning.

-2. Place your trained model file `ArabicSignLanguage60.pt` in the project directory.

-3. Run the Streamlit app:
+2. Run the Streamlit app:
    ```
    streamlit run app.py
    ```

-4. Your default web browser should open automatically.
+3. Your default web browser should open automatically.
 If not, navigate to the URL shown in the terminal (usually `http://localhost:8501`).

-5. In the Streamlit interface:
+4. In the Streamlit interface:
    - Click "Start Camera" to begin the sign language detection.
    - The video feed will appear with real-time detections.
    - Detection results will be displayed below the video feed.